mkandyng/demo/tradedemo-ng/tradedemo-ng-gui/README.md

   <li><b>Less boiler plate,</b> No constructor, no life cycles, pure function takes props as input and return JSX.</li>
   <li><b>Testability</b>, As a function, same input will produces the same output.</li>
   <li><b>Interface</b>, Functional component can use destruct props to make input interface clear.</li>
-  <li><b>Strategically</b>, React was created using functional language <a href="https://en.wikipedia.org/wiki/Standard_ML">SML</a>.
-Here is the <a href="https://reasonml.github.io/docs/en/what-and-why">Reason</a> why its creator wants to strategic move back to its root.
+  <li><b>Strategically</b>, React was originally created using functional language <a href="https://en.wikipedia.org/wiki/Standard_ML">SML</a>.
+Here is the <a href="https://reasonml.github.io/docs/en/what-and-why">Reason</a> why its creator wants to strategically move back to its root.
 </ol>
 </p>

 <h2>4.0 Use a state management library</h2>
 <p>
 The standard way to update React view is to leverage <a href="https://facebook.github.io/flux/docs/in-depth-overview">Flux architecture</a> for uni-directional data flow to update its UI.
-Redux is one most popular Flux implementation, making your application easier to reason about.
+Redux is one of the most popular Flux implementation, making your application easier to reason about.
 </p>
 <p>
 Without state management library, as the application grow, it can become difficult to manage states with components and coordinating between parent and children components.